How to Reduce Leash Pulling

 Pick Your Equipment

 The Harness Lead and the Easy Walk Harness are both great choices.
 The Harness Lead is a leash and a harness all in one, and the Easy Walk offers an easily attachable harness that clips at the dog’s chest, essentially turning them around when they attempt to lunge.
 For stronger pullers, a head collar may be appropriate.
 This works similarly to a bridle on a horse, but must be used carefully and acclimated slowly.
-We suggest visiting with one of our behaviorists to discuss options.

 Teaching A Heel Command

 Once you’re ready, it’s time to begin teaching your dog that good things happen when they walk at your side.
 Try walking just one or two steps, stop to reward your dog, and then repeat.
-It is important that you reward your dog with the hand that is closest to your dog as it helps train and reinforce where he is to walk.
+It is important that you reward your dog with the hand that is closest to your dog as it helps train and reinforce where he is supposed to walk.
 For example, if your dog is walking on your right side, offer the treat from your right hand.
 This will help reinforce your dog to come back to the location of the treat, ultimately walking on the same side and with a loose leash.
 Continue this reward exercise, slowly fading away the treats as your dog becomes more and more reliable.

 How To Address Pulling